nayfin/tft-library/README.md

   Better documentation of component usage will be available in coming months, but for now examples of usage can be found in the [repository](https://github.com/nayfin/tft-library) under /src/app/examples.

 ### DynamicFormModule ( BETA: Regular breaking changes until stabilized.
-ETA: late October )
+ETA: late 2019 )

 A module design to generate forms when passed a JSON configuration.
 Created following this excellent [guide](https://toddmotto.com/angular-dynamic-components-forms) by Todd Motto, then expanded to enable recursively nested formGroups and conditionally showing form fields, and add Material Design components.
 More features to come